 \subsubsection{Uncertainties}

 The uncertainties in the determined parameters are not uniform between events.
-Therefore, to analyze the uncertainties present in the late--phase delay and duration, we create AIA subregion lightcurves which are required to cover the whole region of the ELP flare as well as most of the AR that produces the flare under study.
+Therefore, to analyze the uncertainties present in the late-phase delay and duration, we created AIA subregion light curves which were required to cover the whole region of the ELP flare as well as most of the AR that produced the flare under study.
 This is necessary to isolate the emissions coming from the flare region from those originating elsewhere on the Sun.
-Using the created lightcurve, the times of the main-- and late--phase maximum, as well as the minimum in--between and the end of the late--phase duration are calculated.
-The differences between these values and the EVE--calculated ones then help to estimate the uncertainties for both the late--phase delay and its duration.
-If there is no clear end to the late phase (e.g. due to another flare in the same region), the duration is estimated from the shape of the lightcurve before the onset of the new flare (the events for which this is the case have been marked with a star in the flare list, see Appendix~\ref{sec:flare_list}).
-An example is shown in Fig.~\ref{fig:eve_aia_uncertainty}: A new flare occurred prior to the decrease below the 40\%~threshold (see Sec.~\ref{subsec:elp_crit}) in AIA~33.5~nm emissions.
-The dashed blue line marks the estimated decrease of the AIA lightcurve if no new flare was occurring.\\ To identify the uncertainties in the peak ratio, we vary the determined pre--flare level depending on the pre--flare activity, which usually shows fluctuations to some degree.
-The lower limit is defined as the determined pre--flare level minus $1\sigma$ (standard deviation of the unsmoothed irradiance within the pre--flare time window), while the upper limit is taken as the pre--flare level plus $1\sigma$.
-Calculating how the peak ratio changes as a function of pre--flare level establishes a good estimate for the resulting uncertainties in the parameters.
+Using the created light curve, the times of the main- and late-phase maximum, as well as the minimum in between and the end of the late-phase duration were calculated.
+The differences between these values and the EVE-calculated ones then help to estimate the uncertainties for both the late-phase delay and its duration.
+If there was no clear end to the late phase (e.g., due to another flare in the same region), the duration was estimated from the shape of the light curve before the onset of the new flare (the events for which this is the case are marked with a star in the flare list, see Sect.~\ref{sec:data_av} and Appendix~\ref{sec:flare_list}).
+An example is shown in Fig.~\ref{fig:eve_aia_uncertainty}: A new flare occurred prior to the decrease below the 40\%~threshold (see Sect.~\ref{subsec:elp_crit}) in AIA~33.5~nm emissions.
+The dashed blue line marks the estimated decrease in the AIA light curve if no new flare was occurring.\\ To identify the uncertainties in the peak ratio, we varied the determined pre-flare level depending on the pre-flare activity, which usually shows fluctuations to some degree.
+The lower limit is defined as the determined pre-flare level minus $1\sigma$ (standard deviation of the unsmoothed irradiance within the pre-flare time window), while the upper limit is taken as the pre-flare level plus $1\sigma$.
+Calculating how the peak ratio changes as a function of pre-flare level establishes a good estimate for the resulting uncertainties in the parameters.